akovanev/kovanev.github.io/_posts/2020-07-29-Counter-of-working-threads.md

 title: Counter of Working Threads
 ---

-When you need to get the number of active threads, it seems natural to start with the <code>ThreadCount</code> property of the <code>ThreadPool</code>.
+When you need to get the number of active threads, it seems natural to start with the <code>ThreadPool.ThreadCount</code> property.

-<pre><code class="language-cs">/// &lt;summary&gt;
+ According to the description, the <a href="https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadpool.threadcount">ThreadPool.ThreadCount</a>
-/// Gets the number of thread pool threads that currently exist.
+ > Gets the number of thread pool threads that currently exist.
-/// &lt;/summary&gt;
-/// &lt;remarks&gt;
-/// For a thread pool implementation that may have different types of threads, the count includes all types.
-/// &lt;/remarks&gt;
-public static extern int ThreadCount
-{
-    [MethodImpl(MethodImplOptions.InternalCall)]
-    get;
-}
-</code></pre>

-However, its current value may be greater than expected.
-The comment tells us about different types of threads.
-I couldn't find any further information on this.
-Fortunately, the other <code>ThreadPool</code> methods can be used as a workaround to count only the available worker threads.
+However, that doesn't tell us anything about how many of them are active.

+Looking further, you can find that the <a href="https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadpool.getavailablethreads">ThreadPoolGetAvailableThreads</a>

+>Retrieves the difference between the maximum number of thread pool threads returned by the GetMaxThreads(Int32, Int32) method, and the number **currently active**.

+This is exactly what we need.

+Now I'm going to create a simple helper class with a static property that counts the number of active worker threads.

 <pre><code class="language-cs">public class ThreadPoolThreadCounter
 {